alhajee/ckan/doc/maintaining/tracking.rst

     @hourly ckan -c |ckan.ini| tracking update  && ckan -c |ckan.ini| search-index rebuild -r

-   Replace ``/usr/lib/ckan/bin/`` with the path to the ``bin`` directory of the virtualenv that you've installed CKAN into, and replace '|ckan.ini|' with the path to your CKAN configuration file.
+   Replace ``/usr/lib/ckan/bin/`` with the path to the ``bin`` directory of the virtualenv that you've installed FMLD into, and replace '|ckan.ini|' with the path to your FMLD configuration file.

    The ``@hourly`` can be replaced with ``@daily``, ``@weekly`` or ``@monthly``.